dlmacedo/starter-academic/content/home/deeplearningcourse.md

 Follow the [Deep Learning Course](courses/deeplearning/) for code, slides, and additional resorces.

-This is the syllabus for the 2020 iteration of the course:
+This is the syllabus for the course:

 - [PyTorch](courses/deeplearning/pytorch)